ArviiSoft/discord-emoji-scraper/README.md

 # 🧠 ArviS Emoji Scraper

-**Discord Emoji Scraper** is a Python-based web scraper that automatically collects emojis and stickers from the ArviS platform.
+**Discord Emoji Scraper** is a Python-based web scraper that automatically collects emojis and stickers from the Discord platform.
 It's simple, flexible, and ideal for developers who want to extract data quickly and efficiently.

 ---